 The response of resistant check Improved Samba Mahsuri (ISM) was found have a disease leaf area percentage of (1.5%), while the susceptible check Jyothi has (30.94%) for the BB response.
 Out of genotypes evaluated for BB response Karuthamodan, Tulasi, Velutha cheera, ISM and Pallipuram Pokkali showed resistance reaction to BB at the seedling stage with lesion area percentage of only 1-5 percent.
 Additionally, twenty-six genotypes exhibited moderate resistance, characterized by minimal disease symptoms and limited pathogen spread with a lesion area of 6-12 percent.
 Furthermore, eighty-five genotypes were categorized as moderately susceptible, showing intermediary symptoms that indicated a partial response to the pathogen with a lesion area of 13-25 percent.
 Thirty-four genotypes were classified as susceptible, displaying significant symptoms and a high degree of infection with a lesion area of 26-50 percent (Table 3.).
 Among the tested genotypes Karuthamodan (1.22%), Pallipuram Pokkali (1.53%), and Tulasi (5.25%) showed minimum disease leaf area percentage while Japan violet (37.03%), Erunazhi (35.85%), and Cul 90 01 (32.55%) showed maximum disease leaf area percentage for the disease incidence (Fig.3).

 Mubassir et al., in 2016 conducted a screening of ten advanced lines and seventeen varieties of rice from International Rice Research Institute (IRRI) using artificial inoculation method at seedling stage.
 None of the advanced lines showed resistance response while three were moderate resistance, one was susceptible, and the remaining lines exhibited moderate susceptibility to the disease.
 While among varieties BR-16, BR-26, IRBB5, IRBB21, IRBB60, IRBB65 and Kumragur were recorded as resistant.
 Madhusudhan et al. (2022) conducted a screening of 15 rice accession during the tillering to booting stage using leaf clipping method.
 Out of 15 accessions, 10 showed moderate susceptible reaction, three exhibited moderate resistance reaction, and two were classified as susceptible to bacterial blight (BB) incidence.
 Notably, no resistant germplasm was identified in their study.
 Singh et al. (2024) evaluated 30 rice genotypes for BB response using clipping method under field conditions.
 None of the genotypes showed resistance reaction to BB while four genotypes were moderately resistant, fifteen were moderately susceptible, and 11 were susceptible.
 All these studies indicates that the availability of resistant source in bacterial blight is very limited.
-Hence the BB resistant rice varieties identified in this stu
+Hence the BB resistant rice varieties identified in this situation.

 Table 3: Classification based on response to bacterial blight